Eyevinn/mp4ff/README.md

 member reference such as `Tfdt`  to point to that box.
 If `Children` is manipulated directly, that link will not be valid.

-## Automatic settings of values on Fragment.Encode
+## Encoding modes and optimizations
+For fragmented files, one can choose to either encode all boxes in a file, or only code the ones which are inclueded in the init and media segments.
+The attribute that controls that is called `FragEncMode`.
+Another attribute `EncOptimize` controls possible optimizations of the file encoding process.
+Currently there is only one possible optimization called `OptimizeTrun`.
-It is possible to optimize the `TrunBox` size by writing default values in `TfhdBox`.
+It can reduce the size of the `TrunBox` by finding and writing default values in the `TfhdBox` and omitting the corresponding values from the `TrunBox`.
-To do this, one must analyze if, for example, the duration of all samples is the same.
-This is done by the method `TrafBox.OptimizeTfhdTrun` which changes its children `Tfhd`and `Trun`.
-Since this will change the size of boxes, it is important that this function is called before `Encode` on any parent box of `Traf`.
-In particular, this method is called automatically when running `Fragment.Encode`.

-Another value which is automatically set by `Moof.Encode` is `MoofBox.Traf.Trun.DataOffset`.
-This value is the address of the first media sample relative to the start of the `MoofBox` start.
-It therefore depends on the size of `MoofBox` and is unknown until all values are in place so that it can be calculated.
-It is set to `MoofBox.Size()+8`.
+Note that this may change the size of all ancestor boxes of `trun`.

 ## Sample Number Offset
 Following the ISOBMFF standard, sample numbers and other numbers start at 1 (one-based).